Database Explorer

 $book = $explorer->table('book')->get(1);

-echo $book->translator?->name; // finds the translator via the 'translator_id' column
+echo $book->translator?->name; // finds the translator based on the translator_id column

 When accessing the $book->author